 - any U.S. citizen that is terminally ill and needs hospice services.

 But the Affordable Care Act expanded Medicaid as of January 1, 2014.
-Initially, this was intended to be the case in every state, but a Supreme Court ruling in 2012 made Medicaid expansion optional, and as of early 2018, there are still 19 states that have not expanded Medicaid, although Maine is expected to expand Medicaid coverage by the summer of 2018, under the terms of a ballot initiative that Maine voters passed in 2017.
+Initially, this was intended to be the case in every state, but a Supreme Court ruling in 2012 made Medicaid expansion optional, and as of early 2019, there are still 17 states that have not expanded Medicaid, although Nebraska, Utah, and Idaho are working towards Medicaid expansion under the terms of ballot initiatives that passed in each state in the 2018 election.

-In the District of Columbia and the 31 states where Medicaid has been expanded under the ACA, coverage is available for anyone with an income up to 138 percent of the poverty level (about $16,753 a year for a single adult in 2018).
-The federal government is paid 100 percent of the cost to cover the newly-eligible population through the end of 2016, after which the states began paying a small portion of the costs.
-In 2018, the states are paying 6 percent of the cost.
+In the District of Columbia and the 33 states where Medicaid has been expanded under the ACA, coverage is available for anyone with an income up to 138 percent of the poverty level (about $17,236 a year for a single adult in 2019).
+The federal government paid 100 percent of the cost to cover the newly-eligible population through the end of 2016, after which the states began paying a small portion of the costs.
 By 2020, the states will be paying 10 percent of the cost of Medicaid expansion, and it will remain at that level from that point on.

 Here’s more information on Medicaid in each state, and where the states are in terms of Medicaid expansion under the ACA.